 Alton Memorial Hospital Offers Winter Weather Survival Tips

-ALTON, IL -- Although the snow hasn’t fallen quite with the fury of last winter, the cold temperatures have hit the area with a vengeance.
-Excessive cold weather can be a dangerous health risk, and Alton Memorial Hospital has several tips to help area residents stay safe.
+ALTON, IL – The first day of winter officially arrives Dec.
+21, but one check of the thermometer this week confirms that winter is already here.
+The bitter cold and chance of snow leaves area residents vulnerable to a wide variety of health and safety problems.

-“The best thing I can tell people is to dress in layers when it’s cold and to avoid excessive alcohol,” said Dr. Angela Holbrook, medical director of the hospital’s Emergency Department.
+“The best thing I can tell people is to dress in layers when it’s cold and to avoid excessive alcohol,” said Dr. David Burnside, chief medical officer at Alton Memorial Hospital and medical director of the hospital’s Emergency Department.
 “The young and old have trouble compensating for cold, and many drugs can impair warming as well.
 Keep well hydrated with warm drinks, and exercise really does heat you up.
 Exposure to cold temperatures can cause serious or life-threatening health problems.”

 Get The Latest News!